ShaniItzhakov/AutonomousDrivingProject/README.md

 ### Running instructions
 Google Colaboratory Notebook is required.

+Upload the best.pt file and the Videos.zip file that contains the .bag files to the drive.

 Run the following two commands in the terminal:
 (you need to "cd" to your files folder and then run the "jupyter notebook targetfile.ipynb" command).